Mister Hyde (Marvel Comics): Reception

+Marc Buxton of Den of Geek ranked Mister Hyde 15th in their "Marvel’s 31 Best Monsters" list and called him a "monstrous force worthy of his classic monster namesake."

 Other versions

 Age of Apocalypse

 In the timeline of the Age of Apocalypse storyline, Mister Hyde (as well as the Cobra) is a near-feral and cannibal "scavenger".
 He is known to prowl graveyards and attack anyone entering his territory.

 Elseworlds

 Mister Hyde appeared in the Elseworlds crossover comic book Daredevil/Batman: Eye for an Eye.
 Two-Face partnered with Hyde for a series of technological robberies.
 In truth, Two-Face had implanted Hyde's brain with the material needed to "grow" an experimental "organic" computer chip and fed Hyde pills to keep him enraged.
 Once grown, the chip would kill Hyde, its current growth also weakening Hyde's strength as his energy is diverted to support the chip (Batman noting during the fight that Hyde should normally have a punch that could knock Superman into orbit).
 Hyde berates Two-Face, proud he has abandoned his past as Zabo and insults Two-Face for hanging onto his Harvey Dent side, as well as using a coin to decide between right and wrong.
 Two-Face is glad the process will kill Hyde.
 In the end, Daredevil uses his past friendship with Dent to talk Two-Face into supplying the antidote for the chip, which saves Hyde's life.